Dori067/TLoader/README.md

 # Tloader

+## This project is completely useless becase you can do the same just by downloading the offical Tlauncher Linux version and running it using java (portable java too).

 ### Install TLauncher using archived versions of ".tlauncher" and ".minecraft" files, along with a portable version of Java.
 This allows you to install TLauncher without needing administrator privileges, making it ideal for use on school or work computers.
 > [!NOTE]
 > TLoader acts as a launcher and preparer for Tlauncher.
 Once the program prepared the game files it will act as a launcher for it.